anoma/namada/documentation/specs/src/economics/proof-of-stake/cubic-slashing.md

 # Cubic slashing

-Namada implements cubic slashing, meaning that the amount of a slash is proportional to the cube of the voting power committing infractions within a particular interval.
-This is designed to make it riskier to operate larger or similarly configured validators, and thus encourage network resilience.
+Namada implements a slashing scheme that is called cubic slashing: the amount of a slash is proportional to the cube of the voting power committing infractions within a particular interval.
+This is designed to make it riskier to operate larger or similarly configured validators, and thus the scheme encourages network resilience.

 When a slash is detected:
-1. Using the height of the infraction, calculate the epoch just after which stake bonded at the time of infraction could have been fully unbonded.
-Enqueue the slash for processing at the end of that epoch (so that it will be processed before unbonding could have completed, and hopefully long enough for any other misbehaviour from around the same height as this misbehaviour to also be detected).
+1. Using the height of the infraction, calculate the epoch at the unbonding length relative to the current epoch.
+This is the final epoch before the stake that was used to commit the infraction can be fully unbonded and withdrawn.
+The slash is enqueued to be processed in this final epoch to allow for sufficient time to detect any other validator misbehaviors while still processing the slash before the infraction stake could be unbonded and withdrawn.
-2. Jail the validator in question (this will apply at the end of the current epoch).
-While the validator is jailed, it should be removed from the validator set (also being effective from the end of the current epoch).
-Note that this is the only instance in our proof-of-stake model when the validator set is updated without waiting for the pipeline offset.
+2. Jail the misbehaving validator, effective at the beginning of the next epoch.
+While the validator is jailed, it is removed from the validator set.
+Note that this is the only instance in our proof-of-stake model wherein the validator set is updated without waiting for the pipeline offset.
 3. Prevent the delegators to this validator from altering their delegations in any way until the enqueued slash is processed.

 At the end of each epoch, for each slash enqueued to be processed for the end of the epoch: